Willard Dickerman Straight: Career

 After graduation from Cornell, Straight was hired by the Imperial Chinese Maritime Customs Service, an agency of the Chinese government.
 He served as secretary to Sir Robert Hart, the Service's head, in Nanjing.
 While in the Far East, he worked as a Reuters correspondent during the Russo-Japanese War, bringing him to Korea in 1904.
 In June 1905, he became vice consul under Edwin V. Morgan, the American consul general in the Kingdom of Korea.

 In 1906, after briefly working in Havana, Cuba, he returned to China as American Consul-General at Mukden, Manchuria.
 While there, he and Ms. Mary Harriman were reportedly romantically involved, but their marriage was prevented by E. H. Harriman, her wealthy father.
 He then went on to work for J. P. Morgan & Co.

+Straight married heiress Dorothy Payne Whitney in 1911.

-In 1914, Willard Straight, his wife, and Herbert Croly began publication of The New Republic, a weekly political magazine that quickly became the voice of American liberalism.
+In 1914, Willard and Dorothy, together with Herbert Croly, began publication of The New Republic, a weekly political magazine that quickly became the voice of American liberalism.
 In 1917, they helped found Asia Magazine, a prominent academic journal on China.

 In 1915, Straight left J.P.
 Morgan and went to work as a vice-president for American International Corporation.
 In that same year, Straight became involved with the Preparedness Movement and attended the July 1915 Citizens' Military Training Camp in Plattsburgh, New York.
 When the United States entered World War I two years later, Straight joined the United States Army.
 He served stateside and later in France with the Adjutant General's Corps and First Army.
 For his service, he was awarded the Distinguished Service Medal and served as a major.

 According to Eric Rauchway, Straight favored an American version of imperialism that was a liberal effort to take political control in Asia away from Britain, Russia, Japan, and other colonial powers and to put it in the hands of those more enlightened.
 Believing deeply in liberal doctrines about human nature, Straight believed American imperialism was the one best hope for the oppressed peoples of the world.

 Personal life

 Straight was romantically involved with Ethel Roosevelt, daughter of U.S. President Theodore Roosevelt, according to the society pages of the times, but they broke up.
 He served as a trustee of Cornell University and a member of the Century Association and Knickerbocker Club.

 In 1911, after five years of courtship, Straight married Dorothy Payne Whitney (1887–1968), a member of the prominent Whitney family, in Geneva, Switzerland.
 Her father was William Collins Whitney, the Secretary of the Navy during the first Cleveland administration, and her mother was Flora Payne, the daughter of Senator Henry B. Payne of Ohio.
-The Straights moved first to Beijing, then, having adjudged China too unsafe after the Chinese Revolution, back to the United States in 1912.
+The Straights moved first to Beijing, then, having adjudged China too unsafe after the 1911 Revolution, back to the United States in 1912.
 Together, Willard and Dorothy had: